Technical

 Personality in organizational behaviour quotes from Gordon Allport

-The above definition of personality given by Gordon means personality is not just a set of traits—it’s an evolving system that determines how individuals respond to workplace challenges and opportunities.
+The above definition of personality given by Gordon means personality is not just a set of traits—it's an evolving system that determines how individuals respond to workplace challenges and opportunities, and can even influence dynamics such as favoritism in the workplace.
 The major influence on personality in an organization comes from three areas:

 • Major Psychological Factor: Personality significantly impacts an individual's workplace behavior, influencing decision-making, adaptability, and leadership potential.